Tryptophol dosage

 Further analyses recommended

-For an in-depth study of the metabolism of tryptophan and its derivatives, YesWeLab recommends combining this analysis with:
+For an in-depth study of tryptophan metabolism and its derivatives, YesWeLab recommends combining this analysis with:

-YesWeLab relies on a network of ISO 17025 and COFRAC accredited laboratories , experts in chromatographic analyses of natural bioactive compounds .
+YesWeLab relies on a network of ISO 17025 and COFRAC accredited laboratories , experts in chromatographic analysis of natural bioactive compounds .

-Our teams support nutraceutical, research and food industry manufacturers in the molecular characterization and analytical validation of their products.
+Our teams support nutraceutical, research, and food industry companies in the molecular characterization and analytical validation of their products.

 Thanks to the YesWeLab digital platform , you can:

-• Compare your production batches to ensure consistency in your formulas.
+- Compare your production batches to ensure the consistency of your formulas.

 Other analyses we perform